RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

     * [nfJson](https://github.com/VFPX/nfJson)

 ### Http Client
 There are a lot of options for HTTP access.
-I'm obviously biased towards the `wwHttp` library as that's what I usually use and as it provides full featured HTTP support for many different scenarios.
-That's what I'll use for the examples here and the support libraries are provided with the samples.
+I'm biased towards the `wwHttp` library, as that's what I usually use and as it provides full featured HTTP support for many different scenarios and that's what I'll use for the examples here.
+The support libraries are provided with the samples so you can run all the examples yourself.

 #### A simple WinHttp Client
 If you'd rather use a native tool without extra dependencies you can use **WinHttp** which is built into Windows.
 It has both Win32 and COM APIs.
 Using the COM API here's a very simplistic, generic HTTP client you can use instead of `wwHttp`: